Harris County civil judge accused of shooting at husband's girlfriend

 RELATED: District judge under indictment plans campaign

-This is not her first incident with authorities.
-Just last year, she was charged with using campaign funds on jewelry, luxury items, her mortgage and more.
+Smoots-Thomas is currently suspended after being charged last year with using campaign funds on jewelry, luxury items, her mortgage and more.
 She even announced she was still running for re-election in 2020.

 She was charged with 10 counts of wire fraud, with prosecutors alleging she diverted campaign funds for non-campaign expenses.
 She pleaded not guilty.